google/google-ctf/infrastructure/kubernetes/walkthrough/local-testing.md

 ### Errors building the docker images

+#### Docker daemon error
-In SUSE, docker leaves the socket on the FS, but it's no longer running.
+In some cases, docker leaves the socket on the FS, but it's no longer running.
 The error looks like this:
 ```
 Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
 ```